clblamires/ninesjournal/_posts/2020-04-29-the-knight.md

 She made her way towards the pile of jewelry, but accidentally bumped up against a small table.
 A single book positioned on the edge of the table fell over.
 Myrtle went to pick it up but saw that the book was hollowed on the inside!
 Where the book’s pages should be was a small black pouch with a handful of gems.

 “Hey, these are worth something!” she said, noticing how the gems glistened in the light of the brazier.
-“Ickim, look at-“
+“Ickim, look at-"

 Ickim inserted a lockpick into the chest and had no time to react to the purple vapor that came from the lock.
 His head became a swirl and he stumbled backwards, tripping over one of the bedrolls.
 Myrtle pocketed the gems and ran over to her friend, patting him on the cheeks to get him out of his stupor.